Ahmet İçduygu, Professor of Sociology and International Relations

 Research Summary: Professor San-Akca’s research focuses on non-state violence and its implications for inter-state relations.
 Specifically, she studies terrorism, insurgency, the role of ethnic, religious, and political identity in inter-state relations and the empirical applications of IR Theory, and the Middle East Conflict.
 She teaches research methods, graduate level quantitative analysis, introductory level International Relations, and a course on terrorism, insurgency and World politics.

-Caner Bakır, Associate Professor of International Relations and Political Science
+Caner Bakır, Professor of International Relations and Political Science

 Primary Area of Focus: International political economy, comparative political economy and public policy, public administration, international business, and organization science.

 Research Summary: Dr. Caner Bakır’s research, publications and teaching focus on wide range of disciplinary areas.
 His research is mainly in the areas of international political economy, comparative political economy and public policy, public administration, international business, and organization science.
 His wide research focus is evidenced by publications in SSCI Subject Categories including, political science, international relations, public administration, development and planning, economics, and business.
 He has extensively published on topics such as globalization, governance, government-business relations, banking and central banking, financial regulation, macroeconomic bureaucracies (i.e., central banks, Treasury and Ministry of Finance), and emerging multinational firms.